RioWeil/rioweil.github.io/_pages/notes.md

 # description: lecture notes for courses I have taken.
 nav: false
 ---
-Below are lecture notes for courses I have taken and/or TA'd.
+Below are lecture notes/resources for courses I have taken and/or TA'd.
 Please send me an [email](mailto:ryoheiweil@uchicago.edu) if you spot any errors!

 ### Contents
 - <a href="#topics" name="#topics"> Research Topics in Condensed Matter/Quantum Information</a>